- About Us

 A key initial impetus for the founding of the EICC, and one of its continued benefits to its members today, is the practice of sharing audits.
 Many EICC members share common suppliers, and those suppliers also share common suppliers.
 Whenever a single EICC member audits its own or a supplier’s facility, the member can share the audit findings with other customers of that facility that are also EICC members.
 Sharing audits saved EICC members and their suppliers over $2 million in 2013, which not only creates business efficiency but also ensures that cost is less of a barrier for companies seeking to ensure that their and their suppliers’ facilities are living up to the EICC Code of Conduct and protecting workers and their communities.

 These documents are selected chapters from the audit operations manual.
 Please note the entire audit operations manual is not publicly available.
-All documents here are from the current manual, version 4.03.
+All documents here are from version 5.01.

 Stay up-to-update about EICC news and events.